Seynro/MLFlow_Minio_PostgreSQL/README.md

 3. Connect to the PostgreSQL database.
 4. Continuously monitor for changes in the database and log the results.

+## Script Workflow:

+1. Connect to the PostgreSQL database.
+2. Determine the last checked ID.
+3. Identify the MLflow experiment or create a new one if it doesn't exist.
+4. Continuously perform the following:
+    - Connect to MLflow.
+    - Search for changes in the database exceeding the last checked ID.
+    - For each detected change:
+        - Start a new run in MLflow.
+        - Log metrics in MLflow.
+        - Save MLflow metrics to an Excel file.
+        - Upload the Excel file to the MinIO server.
+        - Save MLflow metrics in PostgreSQL.
+    - Wait for the next check.

 ---

 ## Functions and Descriptions: